BTBurke/caddy-jwt/README.md

 Token-Claim-User: test
 Token-Claim-Role: admin
 Token-Claim-Logins: 10
-Token: <full token string>
 ```

 Token claims will always be converted to a string.
 If you expect your claim to be another type, remember to convert it back before you use it.
-The full token string is always passed as `Token`.

 ### Caveats